-A tour guide will pick you up at the Inn and last about an hour and a half for $25 per person.
+A tour guide will pick you up at the inn, and the tour will last about an hour and a half for $35 per person.
 We will also suggest and recommend some of our favorite places to dine.
-There are many wonderful restaurants just a short walk from the Inn.
+There are many wonderful restaurants just a short walk from the inn.
 It’s a good idea to make dinner reservations for weekend nights in high season before you arrive on the Island.
-The town is best appreciated by simply walking around and getting a sense for the beauty and charm of the village which includes many historic homes, shops, cobblestone streets and harbor views.
+The town is best appreciated by simply walking around and getting a sense for the beauty and charm of the village, which includes many historic homes, shops, cobblestone streets and harbor views.
 The Visitor Service center on Federal Street is a good first stop.
 They offer a wide variety of maps, brochures and other information about Nantucket.

 Beach Day!
 Take those bikes, towels, lotion, and a good book and head out to Surfside beach on the Surfside bike path or walk to Jetties beach.
 These beaches also have regular beach shuttle service in season.
 Consider either packing up a lunch or eating at the snack bar there.
 Surfside and Jetties have facilities, as do other Island beaches.
 Other activities to consider for the day include, whale watching or seal cruise, charter fishing, a charter sail or take a walk through the Sanford Farm Wildlife preserve down to the ocean.

-Another adventure is to rent a four wheel drive vehicle and head out towards the Great Point lighthouse through the Coskata Wildlife refuge at the northern tip of the Island.
+Another adventure is to rent a four-wheel drive vehicle and head out towards the Great Point lighthouse through the Coskata Wildlife Refuge at the northern tip of the Island.
 Bring along lunch and a surfcasting rod and try catching some bluefish or striped bass!
-Even if you don’t catch any fish visit Nantucket’s own microbrewery, Cisco Brewers and Nantucket Vineyard for some tastings and afternoon entertainment.
+Even if you don’t catch any fish, visit Nantucket’s own microbrewery, Cisco Brewers and Nantucket Vineyard for some tastings and afternoon entertainment.

 Take a walking tour of Nantucket with the Nantucket Historical Association and learn about Nantucket at a slower pace.
 Go to a whaling lecture and tour through the Whaling museum.
-Pick up lunch at Something Natural or Provisions and then walk up Main street towards the Windmill.
+Pick up lunch at Something Natural or Provisions and then walk up Main Street towards the Windmill.
 Visit the other properties of the Historic Association including the Old Gaol and the Jethro Coffin house.

 Peruse the shops and make those purchases you’ve been contemplating since day one.
-Be sure to check out the Nantucket Lightship baskets, scrimshaw, and artwork which are produced by local artisans and are unique to Nantucket.
+Be sure to check out the Nantucket Lightship baskets, scrimshaw, and artwork, which are produced by local artisans and are unique to Nantucket.
 Consider buying some Nantucket “reds” (pants) or an “ACK” hat to remind you of your Nantucket stay.
-If you’re taking the ferry back to Hyannis it’s a tradition to toss a penny over the rail as you round Brant Point to ensure your return to our enchanted Isle.
+If you’re taking the ferry back to Hyannis, it’s a tradition to toss a penny over the rail as you round Brant Point to ensure your return to our enchanted Isle.